 - Stir in wine if using and simmer for 2-3 minutes while scraping up any brown bits in the bottom of the pot.

 - Add tomato paste, potatoes, carrots, celery, bay leaf, and Italian seasoning.
 Stir in broth (do not add the beef yet).

-- Turn the Instant Pot onto high pressure for 9 minutes.
+- Turn the Instant Pot on high pressure for 9 minutes.
 Once cooked, quick release the pressure.

 - Turn the soup on to saute and once boiling, stir in the peas.
 Combine 2 tablespoons cornstarch with 2 tablespoons of water.
 Whisk into the boiling stew a bit at a time until it reaches desired thickness*.

 - Add the cooked beef cubes to the simmering soup and let simmer 2-3 minutes or just until heated through.
 Do not overcook the beef.
-Taste and season with salt and pepper.
+Remove bay leaf, taste and season with salt and pepper.